Home » Children's Activity » Super Simple Gratitude Tree for Thanksgiving!

 The kids and I have really enjoyed making this super simple gratitude tree this year using Sharpie pens and contact paper!

-We used Sharpie paint pens, which are pretty (gold and silver – silver doesn’t show up so well in the photo), but a little hard to write with against a vertical surface.
-So we will probably do this again next year, but only use normal Sharpie pens (which was actually my original plan, but my colored Sharpies are MIA, so this was a fun substitute).
+We used Sharpie paint pens, which are pretty.
+They really do look gold and silver, although silver doesn’t show up so well in the photo.
+They are a little hard to write with against a vertical surface.
+So we will probably do this again next year, but with normal Sharpie pens.

 2013_11_06_9999

 I thought it was very sweet that the kids wrote that they were grateful for “a house”.
-I was also thrilled to see that they were writing the names of neighbors and classmates on the tree – a sign that they are starting to feel settled here!
+I was also thrilled to see that they were writing the names of neighbors and classmates on the tree.
+This is a sign that they are starting to feel settled here!

 Their shared imaginary friends – Connie (now spelled phonetically, but still a boy) and Noone (Connie’s friend, who appeared a few months after Connie) also made the list!